Ian Butler (cricketer)

 Ian Gareth Butler (born 24 November 1981) is a New Zealand cricketer who has dual UK citizenship.
 Butler was born in Middlemore in the Auckland urban area.
 He has represented New Zealand in all three formats of the game internationally.
+He is currently the bowling coach of Pakistan Super League franchise Islamabad United.

 Domestic career

 At the age of 17, he had his first professional contract with Penrith in Lake District.
 The following year, he played for Purley in London.

 He played for Northern Districts between 2001 and 2008 before moving to Otago, representing them in the 2009 Champions League Twenty20 in India.

 He had stints in English county cricket with Gloucestershire in 2003 and Kent in 2004.

 In 2007 Butler played for Harborne Cricket Club in Birmingham, and coached some boys from King Edward's School Birmingham, Edgbaston.
 In 2008 he again played for Harborne Cricket Club, as well as Lashings Cricket Club in London.

 He then re-signed for Gloucestershire in the 2010 Friends Provident t20 tournament.
 In 2014 Butler signed for Northamptonshire.